 Foremost among age-related problems are a reduction in or loss of vision and hearing.
 We all recognize blind people by their canes, but have to pay much closer attention to identify people with poor vision.
 We also recognize older people by their difficulties with walking, climbing stairs, maintaining their balance, getting up and down from their seats.
 Who hasn’t felt sympathy for someone’s grandmother shakily approaching an escalator with the very real fear of losing her balance and falling?
 Age-related cognitive decline is not apparent from a distance.
 Cognitive decline is likely to leave the person who can’t remember things or struggles to follow instructions with anxiety, confusion, and disorientation.

 It’s not like stepping though a doorway as a fully-functioning adult and coming out the other side as a blithering idiot.

-Never assume we all share the same definitions.
-When the need arises, create your own team-evolved definitions.
+Never assume we all share the same definitions: always create your own team-evolved definitions.